-AREAS OF STUDY:

-- Command Support Technologies (CST) Area: DEM501 to DEM505 - Weapons, Platforms and Survivability Systems (WPSS) Area: DEM507 to DEM509 - Defence Management (DM) Area: DEM511 to DEM515 - Systems Engineering (SE) Area: DEM517 to DEM519
+Courses by Area of Study

+Command Support Technologies (CST):

+Weapons, Platforms and Survivability Systems (WPSS):

+Defence Management (DM):

+Systems Engineering (SE):

-DEM501 MILITARY COMMUNICATIONS SYSTEMS (MCS)
+DEM501 Military Communications Systems (MCS)

 This course deals with the application of current and evolving communication systems technologies to military usage, in both operational and non-operational settings; with particular emphasis upon communications system requirements for the Land Forces.
 Students will be taught the fundamentals of communications systems and key parameters in wireless and wired communications.
 Students will be provided with information on current military systems, current research and development and ongoing staff work on future requirements.
 Students, through the forum of seminars and case studies, will examine the feasibility and suitability of different technologies for military use.